 Not because you can, nor because it is something you want for yourself, while, of course, you do.
 No, not just that at all, for it is more, it is something you owe.
 By honouring your spirit’s pact with the universe you are set free.

-Free at last: thank God almighty, free at last.
+Like the man said: thank God almighty, free at last.

 Stay powerful, never give up